2EZ2break/CyberSecPortfolio.io/index.md

 ### CISCO Packet Tracer Projects

 I keep a repository of Cisco Packet Tracer Projects I've compleated.
 Each Project resides in it's own folder with its PKT file and a PDF with the project's goals and background work.
+In my Cisco Packet Tracer project repository, I showcase a variety of networking designs that demonstrate my proficiency in configuring and troubleshooting networks.
+These projects cover key concepts such as VLANs, routing protocols, network security, and IP addressing, with real-world applications like designing campus networks and implementing VPNs.
+Through hands-on experience, I've gained a deep understanding of network design, security, and management, which I’m eager to apply in professional settings.

 [You can see these projects here.](https://github.com/2EZ2break/Packet-Tracer-Projects)